maxgong21/ecem202a-project/README.md

 UCLA ECE M202A Final Project by Max Gong, Fall 2020

+## Abstract

+Bluetooth Low Energy (BLE) beacons for indoor positioning have been studied closely in the past decade and have even developed into a marketable technology, as BLE is a cheap indoor positioning solution that is valuable in many industry verticals such as warehousing and construction.
+A typical use case is using BLE beacons to track the location of a person’s phone.
+However, there are little to no solutions for locating the position of the BLE beacons themselves.
+Typically, once beacons are placed in their spot, the locations of the beacon have to be manually entered.
+This can result in inaccuracies and presents a major hassle for the user.
+In this project, I use an Android phone’s motion sensors to locate the position of beacons and generate a map of beacons.
+I then demonstrate BLE for indoor positioning with the auto-generated map of beacon positions.

 ## Motivation

 Indoor positioning brings much value in many industry verticals.
 In warehouses, being able to navigate to an item or to a shelf can help save money and time.
 In hospitals, knowing the locations of equipment can save time and even save lives.